 Except, GMOs have never been proven to have such effects on humans.
 Why are they telling people that?
 There is absolutely no evidence behind that claim.

 “Let’s get one thing straight: cow’s milk is for baby cows.

 Cows produce milk for the same reason humans do—to feed their young.
 The nutrients in a cow’s milk are the perfect nutrition for a calf, just as a human mother’s milk is perfect nutrition for her child.
 However, humans do not have the same nutritional needs as calves.
 The exact balance of a cow’s milk is not the same as a human’s.”

-Tress then goes on to barf out the most ridiculous fear-mongering crap ever, from how milk is full of antibiotics and hormones, to how it causes osteoporosis and hip fractures.
+FWTFL continues with the most ridiculous fear-mongering information ever, from how milk is full of antibiotics and hormones, to how it causes osteoporosis and hip fractures.

-None of this is even remotely true, but is common rhetoric for anti-dairy enthusiasts.
+None of this is even remotely true, but again, is common rhetoric for anti-dairy enthusiasts.